 There’s no need to book in advance, tickets are available from the driver, so you can simply turn up and go!

-Catch Northern DalesBus 831 direct from the centres of Middlesbrough, Stockton and Darlington (picking up at Darlington rail station and all X66/X26 bus stops) to Richmond, then travel through Swaledale, regarded by many people as one of the most sublimely beautiful of all the Yorkshire Dales – through the iconic villages of Reeth (National Park Centre) , Gunnerside and Muker, to the remote hamlet of Keld at the head of the Dale, close to several waterfalls and perfect starting point for hikes along either the Pennine Way or Wainwright’s Coast to Coast Path – pick up the bus at any point down the Dale for your return journey.
+Catch Northern DalesBus 831 direct from the centres of Middlesbrough, Stockton and Darlington (picking up at Darlington rail station and all X66/X26 bus stops) to Richmond, then travel through Swaledale, regarded by many people as one of the most sublimely beautiful of all the Yorkshire Dales – through the iconic villages of Reeth, Low Row, Gunnerside and Muker.

 Buy a Dales Rover ticket from the bus driver for a day’s unlimited travel on the Sunday and Bank Holiday DalesBus network.
 Dales Rover: Adult: £10 Group: £18 (for any group of up to two adults and three children)